stacks-network/stacks-core/sip/sip-006-runtime-cost-assessment.md

 These check functions all have constant cost.

-### unwrap, unwrap-err, unwrap-panic, unwrap-err-panic
+### unwrap, unwrap-err, unwrap-panic, unwrap-err-panic, try!

 These functions all have constant cost.